 Apache Kafka is available from production-ready cloud services like Confluent or Azure Event Hubs.
 Also, a platform-independent tarball useful for development and testing on platforms like Linux, Windows, MacOS is available.

-The only requirement both for MigratoryData and Apache Kafka is to have installed Java Runtime Environment (JRE) version 8.
+The only requirement both for MigratoryData and Apache Kafka is to have installed Java Runtime Environment (JRE) version 8 or later.

 Deploying Kafka